eclipsesource/make-it-happen-jsonforms/README.md

 # Make it Happen Example

-Make it Happen Example for [JSON Forms](github.eclipsesource.com/jsonforms/)
+Make it Happen Example for [JSON Forms](http://github.com/eclipsesource/jsonforms/)

 ## Getting Started

-To get you started you can simply clone the MiHexample repository and install the dependencies:
+To get you started, you can simply clone this repository and install all necessary dependencies.

 ### Prerequisites